semo21/Studying/README.md

 - Showcase coding style and reasoning as part of a portfolio.

 ## Repository Structure
+- /Algorithm
+  - Solutions from 2025 onward
+  - Written only in C++
+- /Legacy
+  - Previous solution records
+  - Written in C, C++, C# and Python
 - /step01_io_arithmetic/: Basic concepts of input/output and arithmetic operations
+- /step02_conditional_statement/: Basic concepts of conditional statements
+- /step03_iterations/: Basic concepts of iterations(loops).

 ## Example
 - Problem: 1000 - A+B